Last modified by Sammy - 3 months ago

 Kanakamedala, Prathibha

-Prithi Kanakamedala is an Associate Professor of History at Bronx Community College.
-She has published on 19th-century material culture of the Black Atlantic, racial fluidity and citizenship in 19th-century New York, and print activism in Brooklyn’s early free Black communities.
-Dr. Kanakamedala is also a faculty member in the M.A. in Liberal Studies Program at CUNY Graduate Center where she teaches in the New York Studies concentration.
+Prithi Kanakamedala is Professor of History at Bronx Community College.
+She is the author of Brooklynites: the Remarkable Story of the Free Black Communities that Built a Borough (NYU Press 2024), and writes about 19th-century material culture of the Black Atlantic, racial fluidity and citizenship in 19th-century New York, and print activism in Brooklyn’s early free Black communities.
+Dr. Kanakamedala is also a faculty member in the M.A. in Liberal Studies Program (Public Scholarship and New York Studies concentrations), and the faculty coordinator for the Public Scholarship Practice Space (PS2) at the Center for the Humanities, both at CUNY Graduate Center.
 As a public historian, she has worked with a range of cultural organizations in New York City.
 She is originally from Liverpool, England.

 Education: